GiftBTE-developer/GiftBTE/README.md

 China

 # Download
-You can also download the package from the git repository as: https://github.com/Gift-BTE-developer/Gift-BTE.git
+You can download the package from the git repository as: https://github.com/Gift-BTE-developer/Gift-BTE.git

 If you choose the GitHub version, please use the ‘master’ branch.